-- Increase Tribal, UIHP, and Federal capacity to operate successful methamphetamine prevention, treatment, and aftercare and suicide prevention, intervention, and postvention services through implementing community and organizational needs assessment and strategic plans.
+- Increase tribal, Urban Indian Organization (UIO), and federal capacity to operate successful substance use prevention, treatment, and aftercare and suicide prevention, intervention, and postvention services through implementing community and organizational needs assessment and strategic plans.

-- Develop and foster data sharing systems among Tribal, UIHP, and Federal behavioral health service providers to demonstrate efficacy and impact.
+- Develop and foster data sharing systems among tribal, UIO, and federal behavioral health service providers to demonstrate efficacy and impact.

 - Identify and address suicide ideations, attempts, and contagions among American Indian and Alaska Native (AI/AN) populations through the development and implementation of culturally appropriate and community relevant prevention, intervention, and postvention strategies.

-- Identify and address methamphetamine use among AI/AN populations through the development and implementation of culturally appropriate and community relevant prevention, treatment, and aftercare strategies.
+- Identify and address substance use among AI/AN populations through the development and implementation of culturally appropriate and community relevant prevention, treatment, and aftercare strategies.

-- Increase provider and community education on suicide and methamphetamine use by offering appropriate trainings.
+- Increase provider and community education on suicide and substance use by offering appropriate trainings.

-- Promote positive AI/AN youth development and family engagement through the implementation of early intervention strategies to reduce risk factors for suicidal behavior and substance abuse.
+- Promote positive AI/AN youth development and family engagement through the implementation of early intervention strategies to reduce risk factors for suicidal behavior and substance use.

-Funded projects are not expected to address all of the MSPI goals, only those relevant to the Purpose Area for which they applied.
+Funded projects are not expected to address all of the SASP/MSPI goals, only those relevant to the Purpose Area for which they are funded.

-Four (4) purpose areas have been established to help funded projects meet these goals:
+Four purpose areas have been established to help projects meet these goals: